Marfa Girl

-Marfa Girl is a 2012 drama film written and directed by Larry Clark, and released on his website.
-The film follows a group of youngsters living in the West Texas town of Marfa.
+Marfa Girl is a 2012 drama film written and directed by Larry Clark and released on his website.
+The film follows a group of youngsters living in the town of Marfa.
 It won the Marcus Aurelius Award for Best Film at the 2012 Rome Film Festival.

-A sequel, Marfa Girl 2, was released in 2018.
+Marfa Girl 2 was released in 2018.

 Plot

-The film follows Adam, a directionless 16-year-old living in the working class town of Marfa, Texas, and his sexual relationships with his teenage girlfriend, twenty-something neighbor, an aggressive local artist, and his pregnant high school teacher, while an unhinged, misogynistic border patrol agent watches over the neighborhood.
-What ensues is a web of sex, drugs, and violence as the Latino skater punks adjust to their gritty, aimless life in the dead end town.
+The film follows Adam, a directionless 16-year-old living in Marfa, Texas and his sexual relationships with his teenage girlfriend, 20-something neighbor, an aggressive local artist, and his pregnant high school teacher while an unhinged, misogynistic border patrol agent watches over the neighborhood.
+What ensues is a web of sex, drugs, and violence as the Latino skater punks adjust to their gritty, aimless life in the dead-end town.